 1100 S. 2nd Street, Philadelphia 19147

-A history-making jazz ensemble with humble beginnings in a basement apartment below a laundromat on Manhattan’s West 55th Street... the 12 tunes resulting from that collaboration of jazz and classical giants are a collector’s classic, and forged decades of new directions in concert halls, jazz clubs, and film scores.
-This performance will feature Orchestra 2001’s jazz players, including eight leading musicians from The Philly Pops.
+History-making jazz with humble beginnings in a basement apartment below a laundromat on Manhattan’s West 55th Street... the 12 tunes from that collaboration of jazz and classical giants are a collector’s classic, and forged decades of new directions in concert halls, jazz clubs, and film scores.

 THURSDAY, OCTOBER 6, 2022 | 7:30 PM